sreeram6791/sreeram6791/about.md

 Hello!

-I'm a software developer from Ontario, Canada.
-I've recently completed my Bachelor of Applied Science in [Computer Engineering](https://uwaterloo.ca/electrical-computer-engineering/ "Computer Engineering at uWaterloo") at the [University of Waterloo](https://uwaterloo.ca/ "University of Waterloo Homepage").
+I'm a software developer from Boston, USA.
+I'm currently pursuing master's degree in [Information Systems](https://www.coe.neu.edu/degrees/ms-is#_ga=1.135051256.869583083.1460757840) at [Northeastern University](http://www.northeastern.edu/ "University Homepage").

-Throughout my education I've had experience working with both software and hardware, and really love learning new frameworks and technologies.
-I've developed software for a variety of different platforms ranging from embedded systems to mobile phones, however I always find myself being drawn back to the ever-evolving web.
-I really enjoy working with front-end technologies and like the design aspect involved with developing web pages, but I'll also dig into server-side logic and databases too.
+Throughout my education I've had experience working with software to build useful applications.
+I really love learning new frameworks and technologies.
+I've developed software for a variety of different usecases.
+I always find myself being drawn to building applications which are driven by a purpose, to solve real world problems.
+I believe in creating software with empathy.

-I built this website using [Jekyll](http://jekyllrb.com/ "Jekyll") and it's currently hosted on [GitHub Pages](https://pages.github.com/ "GitHub Pages").
-It doubles as my [resume]({{ site.baseurl }}/resume "Mark Berger's Resume") and a place to post guides, code fragments, thoughts and anything else that's interesting.
+This site doubles as my [resume]({{ site.baseurl }}/resume "Mark Berger's Resume") and a place to post anything I find interesting, my blog of sorts.

 Please feel free to <a href="mailto:{{ site.author.email }}">email</a> me if you have any questions or comments.